ankur6ue/vault-aws-auth/README.md

 ## Introduction
+This project demonstrates using the [aws iam](https://www.vaultproject.io/docs/auth/aws) authentication method to authenticate to Hashicorp vault.
+I'll assume familiarity with basic concepts of using vault such as [policies](https://learn.hashicorp.com/tutorials/vault/policies) and [roles](https://www.vaultproject.io/docs/auth/approle) as well as their AWS counterparts - AWS IAM role, policy and trust relationship between an IAM Role and AWS user identity.

-This project demonstrates using the aws auth method to authenticate to Hashicorp vault.
-In my setup, vault is installed on a AWS t2.micro EC2 instance.
-The python script included in this repo acts as the client and can be executed on your personal computer or on AWS.
-The python script sets up the required roles and policies on vault, authenticates using aws auth method, writes a simple secret and then reads it back to verify it matches the secret that was written.
+In my setup, vault is installed on an AWS t2.micro EC2 instance.
+The python script `vault-aws-auth.py` included in this repo acts as the client and can be executed on your personal computer or on AWS EC2 instance.
+The script creates the required roles and policies on vault, authenticates using aws auth method, writes a simple secret and then reads it back to verify it matches the secret that was written.
 The interaction between the client and vault occurs entirely through REST API calls to make the data exchange transparent.

 ## Setup
 ### Vault setup